plainas/qjp/README.md

 # qjp

 `qjp` (quick json picker) is an interactive command-line tool for filtering and selecting JSON objects.
-It provides a quick unix-pipeline friendly way to add an interactive menu to your shellscript.
+It provides a quick unix-pipeline friendly way to add an interactive menu to your shellscripts.

-Feed it a JSON array via stdin, specify which field to display, and qjp will present an interactive list.
+Feed it a JSON array via stdin or from a file, optionally specify which field(s) to display, and qjp will present an interactive list.
-Type to filter, use arrow keys to navigate, and press Enter to output your selection - either as a complete JSON object or just a specific field value.
+Type to filter, use arrow keys to navigate, press Ctrl+Space to multi-select, and press Enter to output your selection - either as complete JSON objects or just specific field values.

 ## Features

 - Interactive filtering and selection of JSON objects
+- Navigate with arrow keys
+- Multi-select support with Ctrl+Space
+- Ctrl+C or ESC to exit without selecting anything
+- Read from stdin or directly from a file
-- Display a specific attribute while browsing
+- Display one or multiple attributes while browsing
+- Customizable display separator for multiple attributes
+- Optional line truncation for long content
-- Output the entire selected object or a specific attribute
+- Output the entire selected object(s) or a specific attribute
 - Real-time filtering as you type
-- Navigate with arrow keys

 ## Installation